 The other ingredient you may not have is self-rising flour.
 If you want to make extra and keep some on hand, see my Quick Tip on how to make it with regular flour, baking powder, and salt.
 If you’d rather just make exactly what you need for the cake, just use 1¼ C all-purpose flour + 3 t baking powder + ½ t salt.

 Make the cake

 Heat the oven to 350° F and grease/butter an 11×7-inch nonstick baking pan (make sure it’s at least 2 inches deep, as this cake will rise).

-If using fresh Medjool dates (which I recommend but didn’t use here), remove the pits and coarsely chop them.
+If using fresh Medjool dates (which I recommend but didn’t use here), you’ll need about 12 dates.
+Remove the pits and coarsely chop them.
 Measure out one cup of chopped dates, loosely packed.